Collection Development Policy

 Reserve Collection: This collection, located at the InfoDesk on the first floor, is composed of library materials, professors’ own copies of books and photocopied articles and audiovisual materials on reserve.

-Maps: The library has a small collection of single-sheet maps located in the map case in Special Collections.
+Maps: The library has a small collection of single-sheet maps located in Special Collections.
 A representative collection of general and specialized atlases is kept in Reference.

 Alcove Collections: The library’s five special study alcoves are all furnished with subject collections designed to invite further exploration.
 The Melville Alcove includes works by and about Herman Melville as well as works of his contemporaries.
 The Dobie Alcove includes works by and about J. Frank and Bertha Dobie.
 The Enduring Legacies Alcove serves to showcase a few of the library’s most generous donors and their gifts to Special Collections.
 The Women’s Studies Alcove collection includes works by and about women, with most titles recommended by university Feminist Studies faculty.
 The Lynne Brody/Writer’s Voice Alcove highlights the work of campus guest authors.